Finding and supporting reviewers

 Working with reviewers

 Reviewers are often in short supply.
 To make sure you work well with your reviewers, and get the best reviews possible, there are some simple things you can do.

-Send relevant manuscripts for review
+Send good quality and relevant manuscripts for review

 Keep reviewers informed

 - Reviewers generally like to know the final editorial decision of the paper, and see other reviewers’ comments.

 - You can enable this functionality in the submission system – to adjust it for your journal, speak to your journal manager.

 - It is generally also appreciated by reviewers if you give them feedback on their review.
 There are different ways to approach this so discuss the options with your publisher.